 Lock the lid and turn the food processor on low speed.
 Now add the water slowly from the feeder in the lid and the flour will start mixing.

 It will form a soft dough ball.
 Dough is ready when a soft smooth ball is formed and no flour is stuck on the sides.

 How to make chapati dough in a bread machine?

 Roti or chapati dough can be mixed in a bread maker is equally easy.
-All you need to do is to place the wet and dry ingredients (water and flour) in the right order as per manufacturer instructions and start the dough cycle.
+All you need to do is to place the water and flour in the right order as per manufacturer instructions and start the dough cycle.

-For consistent results it is best to weigh the flour with a food scale instead of measuring it by a cups.
-Using measuring cup can result in adding more flour and make dough hard.
+For consistent results, it is best to weigh the flour with a food scale instead of measuring it by a cup.
+Using a measuring cup can result in adding more flour and making the dough hard.

 Let the dough cycle run for about 5 minutes.
 Since roti is unleavened bread and does not require any yeast, you do not have to run the full dough cycle.